shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 span, say $$O(\log(N/D))$$.
 In turns out this is possible!
 In the next section, I describe how.

-# Parallelizing Within Columns
+# Parallelizing Each Column
 {: #geometric-prefix-sums }

-At first, it might appear as though the computation within a column is entirely sequential.
-However, it turns out that there is quite a lot of parallelism available.
-In this section, I show how each column is essentially a variant of the
+In this section, I show how each column is essentially a variant of the [prefix-sums problem](https://en.wikipedia.org/wiki/Prefix_sum#Parallel_algorithms) and describe how to adapt a well-known algorithm.
-[prefix-sums problem](https://en.wikipedia.org/wiki/Prefix_sum#Parallel_algorithms)
-and describe how to adapt a well-known algorithm.